 The Teaching of Reading

-We believe that reading for pleasure is important and try to give as many opportunities to develop this love of reading as we can.
-Each year, we celebrate World Book Day with a day devoted to reading, dressing up as book characters and talking about authors.
-The Infant School also invites parents along throughout this week to read their favourite story to the class.
+We believe that reading for pleasure is important and try to give as many opportunities throughout the week to develop this love of reading as we can.
+Each year, we celebrate World Book Day with a day devoted to reading where the pupils partake in various reading-related activities.

-The programmes of study for reading in Infant and Junior School consist of two dimensions: word reading and comprehension (both listening and reading).
+The programmes of study for reading in both KS1 and KS2 consist of two dimensions: word reading and comprehension (both listening and reading).

-Every class in Junior School will read three novels together throughout the year.
-This is an opportunity for the class teacher and children to model the mechanics of reading.
-It is an opportunity to develop a greater knowledge of grammar and punctuation, to demonstrate the organisational devices of texts, identify spelling patterns and grammar, extend knowledge of vocabulary and focus on all levels of comprehension: literal, inferential, evaluative and critical questions.
+Every class throughout the Primary Phase will read novels together throughout the year.
+This is an opportunity for the class teacher and pupils to model the mechanics of reading.
+It is also a chance to develop a greater knowledge of grammar and punctuation, to demonstrate the organisational devices of texts, identify spelling patterns and grammar, extend knowledge of vocabulary and focus on all levels of comprehension: literal, inferential, evaluative and critical questions.

-Children will be grouped according to their ability and resources will meet the needs of the children.
-A reading comprehension teaching sequence will start with a text introduction followed by a 'teach lesson', a 'talk lesson' and finally a 'write lesson'.
-The children will have the opportunity to read independently, with prompts for word solving, before returning to the text as a group for teaching points and key questions for responding to the text.
+Pupils are grouped accordingly and resources meet the needs of every individual.
+A reading comprehension teaching sequence will start with a text introduction followed by a ‘teach lesson’, a ‘talk lesson’ and finally a ‘write lesson’.
+The pupils will have the opportunity to read independently, with prompts for the decoding of words, before returning to the text as a group for teaching points and key questions for responding to the text.

-Every child in Infant and Junior School will be given opportunities for sustained independent reading throughout the week to help develop a love of reading.
+Every pupil will be given opportunities for sustained independent reading throughout the week to help develop a love of reading.

-All children are encouraged to take books home from the school library to read independently and with parents.
-Each class has been allocated a session during the week to select new reading material and read to the teacher.
+All pupils are able to take books home from the KS1 and KS2 Libraries to read independently and with parents.
+Each class is allocated a session during the week to select new reading material and read to the teacher.

-Pupils also have the opportunity to develop their reading skills through research work.
+In KS2, pupils also have the opportunity to develop their reading skills through research work.
 These skills may be taught through other subjects as well as in English.
-This may be carried out through topic work using a variety of sources, including non-fiction books, C.D.
-ROMs and the Internet.
+This may be carried out through topic work using a variety of sources, including non-fiction books and the Internet.